kevinmutwiri/soft-skills/week1/courseOverview/README.md

 Completing it will require a bit of thinking and honesty with yourself

+> what top 3 skills do you personally want to grow?
+Which 3 skills do you think you are already good at and rated a 4 or 5 in?
+Which skill interests you the most out of every skill that is listed?

 ## Skills defined

 Here are the explanations for each main competency and its corresponding subtopics, based on the provided frameworks: